Cielquan/DoTH-DNS/README.md

 ## Disclaimer
 Use at own risk.
-This project is made for linux.
+This project is made for docker.
 I run it on my raspberry pi 3b+ with raspbian buster lite.

 ## Description
 This project's goal is setup a DNS server inside docker with the option to connect via DoH or DoT.
-Therefor pi-hole, unbound, traefik/nginx and a [DoH-server](https://github.com/m13253/dns-over-https) are utilized.
+Therefor pi-hole, unbound, traefik and a [DoH-server](https://github.com/m13253/dns-over-https) are utilized.

 You may ask 'Why use DoH or DoT for an local DNS server?'.
 Good question!
 I set this up because firefox needs you to use DoH if you want to use [ESNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
 The DoT support was just some lines of code more so I did it also.

 The docker-compose file creates a bridge network and the following containers:
-`pi-hole/pi-hole`, `mvance:unbound`, `nginx`, `traefik`, `goofball222/dns-over-https`.
+`pi-hole/pi-hole`, `mvance:unbound`, `traefik`, `goofball222/dns-over-https`.
-When using traefik a second bridge network will be created.

 Query forwarding:
 * Normal DNS query: port 53 -> pihole -> unbound
-* DoT query: port 853 -> nginx/traefik -> pihole -> unbound
+* DoT query: port 853 -> traefik -> pihole -> unbound
-* DoH query: port 443 -> nginx/traefik -> DoH-server -> pihole -> unbound
+* DoH query: port 443 -> traefik -> DoH-server -> pihole -> unbound
-* pihole dashboard query: port 80/443 -> nginx/traefik -> pihole (HTTP is forwarded to HTTPS)
+* pihole dashboard query: port 80/443 -> traefik -> pihole (HTTP is forwarded to HTTPS)

 ## Instructions